jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 Your supervisor has asked you to extract all the cases of sudden death in poultry in the Sulawesi Selatan region.
-He/she would like you to provide a map showing where these cases have occurred, and to create a 15 kilometre buffer around them.
+He/she would like you to provide a map showing where these cases have occurred, and to create a 15 kilometre buffer around the village in which they have occurred.

 In order to do this you will have to: